biran4454/biran4454/README.md

 ### About me
 I am a young student in the UK learning various programming languages and studying physics, mathematics, and computer science.
-Currently I often use Python or Processing Java to program in, but I use other languages if necessary.<br>
+Currently I often use Python, C++, or Processing Java to program in, but I use other languages if necessary.<br>
 At the moment I'm planning a social media site, helping others with python code, and perhaps collaborating in an AI glider!

 ### Contact details